raghavendra-de-56/career_growth_plan_DE/goveranance_orchestration/Orchestration.md

 5. Transform into Delta Lake format (Task C)
 6. Load into Snowflake for planning tools (Task D)
 7. Airflow manages the job, with email alert if failure occurs.

-## Best Practices

-1. Design DAGs for Modularity: Reuse components across pipelines.
-2. Standardize Retry & Alerting Logic: Use wrappers or decorators.
-3. Abstract Pipeline Configuration: Use YAML/JSON to drive DAG generation.
-4. Build Observability In: Emit metrics from all tasks.
-5. Think in SLAs and Data Contracts: Ensure pipelines meet downstream expectations.
-6. Platform Mindset: Enable others to build DAGs via templates, APIs, or UI forms.

 ### 2. IoT Stream + Batch Hybrid Pipeline